pArcill/murimuri/README.md

 # Installation

-Download the whole repository and run main.py
+Download the whole repository and run (run.py)

-Required modules: pygame
+Required modules: pygame (should be installed in run.py)